which to choose

 Size of your room

-In smaller rooms, people may consider that a mixture of both long and short lengths that you get with a random length floor such as the ‘Country’ range would be more interesting and more suited.
+In smaller rooms, people may consider that a mixture of both long and short lengths, of which you’d get from a random length floor such as the ‘Country’ range, would be better suited.
 Some consider having a mixture of lengths more interesting and provide a more traditional and less clinical looking floor.
 All of which, again, is personal preference.

 This is something that should definitely be taken into account before purchasing your floor.
 Random length floors are generally cheaper to purchase per square metre.
-However they will take much longer to fit in comparison to a longer boarded floor.
-This should be taken into account when budgeting as longer fitting time could mean higher fitting costs.
-It’s also worth considering if you are working to a tight deadline or budget.
+However they will take longer to fit in comparison to a longer boarded floor.
+Consider this when budgeting as longer fitting time could mean higher fitting costs.

 Amount of wastage

-Some people will claim that you get less wastage with shorter / random length boards but this is not the case.
-With a long boarded floor, when you start laying it and get to the end of a row you would usually start the next row with that off cut.
+It has been said that you can get less wastage with a shorter plank however from experience we have not generally found this to be the case.
+When laying a long boarded floor and get to the end of a row you would usually start the next row with that off cut.
 It also helps that with most of our long boards you occasionally get a cut board in the box which helps you naturally stagger the end joints and prevent patterns from occurring.
 Often when fitting, the only cut you should have to make is when you lay the final boards up to the wall.

 The surface you’re fitting on to

-If you are planning on spanning joists then a floor that has lots of short boards would not be suitable as there would be too many end joints which would weaken the structural capabilities of the floor.
-If you were laying onto a solid surface such as concrete, plywood, chipboard etc then this wouldn’t be a problem as the surface is solid and load bearing.
-The only thing you’d have to think about is the method in which you’d fit the boards i.e. nailing, gluing or laying the boards onto a self-adhesive underlay such as Elastilon.
+If you are planning on spanning joists then a floor that has short boards would not be suitable as there would be too many end joints which would weaken the structural capabilities of the floor.
+If you were laying onto a solid load bearing surface such as concrete, plywood, chipboard etc then this wouldn’t be a problem and the choice between random length or longer boards is entirely up to you.